JuliaPy/SymPy.jl/examples/tutorial.md

 This creates a symbolic object `x`, which can be manipulated through further function calls.

-There is the `@syms`  macro that makes creating multiple variables a bit less typing.
-It creates variables in the *Main workspace*, so no assignment is necessary.
-Compare these similar ways to create symbolic variables:
+There is the `@syms` macro that makes creating multiple variables a bit less typing, as it creates variables in the local scope -- no assignment is necessary.
+Compare these similar ways to create symbolic
+variables:

 ```
 @syms a b c